zromick/Replace-Word-Tool/README.md

 "It's the best way to treat infections,” said *Henry Williams*, associate professor in the Department of Biochemistry and Biophysics at *Darnell* University. *Williams* works with Dr. *Diamond*, one of the principal investigators in the research study.

-#### 1. Add Input Text.
-Check the box next to "Automatically Ignore Words in the Official Scrabble Player's Dictionary."
+#### Step 1: INPUT TEXT.
+Add the text that will be replaced.
+Check the box next to "Automatically Ignore Words in the Official Scrabble Player's Dictionary" to isolate proper nouns.

 ![Input Text Example](public/images/inputText-1.png "Input Text")

-#### 2. Click the "+" icon next to each word to create a replacement word.
+#### 2. STEP 2: MANAGE WORDS.
+Click the "+" icon next to each word to create a replacement word.

 ![Manage Words Example](public/images/manageWords-1.png "Manage Words")

 ![Manage Words Example](public/images/manageWords-2.png "Manage Words")

-#### 3. Click "Replace" to generate output text and then "Copy".
+#### 3. Step 3: GENERATE TEXT.
+Click "Replace" to generate output text and then "Copy".

 ![Generate Text Example](public/images/generateText-1.png "Generate Text")